google bard vs chatGPT featured image with logos

 There are plenty of other AI chatbots you can access already, but the major contender is META, which owns Facebook, Instagram, and WhatsApp.
 It is developing its own chatbot AI, dubbed Galactica.
 Note, though, that META removed Galactica from public use as quickly as it arrived, because it was delivering incorrect data in its answers to users 12.

-Other notable competitors include Anthropic’s chatbot AI—Claude—which Google invested in prior to the creation of its own Bard.
+Other notable competitors include Anthropic’s chatbot AI—Claude—which Google invested in prior to the creation of its own Gemini.
 Deepmind has also developed a chatbot called Sparrow, and Microsoft, despite investing in OpenAI, has its own large language model, Megatron 13.

 Future for Chatbot AI Technology as Disrupter